Learning to Optimize Via Posterior Sampling: Algorithms.

 \begin{example} {\bf Adaptive Adversaries.} Consider a model in which rewards are influenced by the choices of an adaptive adversary.
 At each time period, the adversary selects an action $A^-_t$ from some set $\mathcal{A}^-$ based on past observations.
 The agent observes this action, responds with an action $A^+_t$ selected from a set $\mathcal{A}^+$, and receives a reward that depends on the pair of actions $(A_{t}^{+}, A_{t}^{-})$.
 This fits our framework if the action $A_t$ is taken to be the pair $(A^+_t,A^-_t)$, and the set of actions available to the agent is $\mathcal{A}_t = \{(a,A^-_t) | a \in \mathcal{A}^+\}$. \end{example}

-\section{Algorithms}
+\section{Algorithms.}

 We will establish finite time performance bounds for posterior sampling by leveraging prior results pertaining to UCB algorithms and a connection we will develop between the two classes of algorithms.
-As background and to set the stage for our analysis, we discuss the algorithms in this section.
+To set the stage for our analysis, we discuss the algorithms in this section.

-\subsection{UCB Algorithms}
+\subsection{UCB Algorithms.}

 UCB algorithms have received a great deal of attention in the MAB literature.
 Such an algorithm makes use of a sequence of upper confidence bounds $U = \{U_t | t \in \mathbb{N}\}$, each of which is a function that takes the history $H_t$ as its argument.
 For each realization of $H_t$, $U_t(H_t)$ is a function mapping $\mathcal{A}$ to $\mathbb{R}$.
 With some abuse of notation, we will often write this function as $U_t$ and its value at $a \in \mathcal{A}$ as $U_t(a)$.
 The upper confidence bound $U_{t}(a)$ represents the greatest value of $f_{\theta}(a)$ that is statistically plausible given $H_t$.
 A UCB algorithm selects an action $\bar{A_{t}} \in \arg\max_{a\in\mathcal{A}_t}U_{t}(a)$ that maximizes the upper confidence bound.
 We will assume that the argmax operation breaks ties among optima in a deterministic way.
 As such, each action is determined by the history $H_t$, and for the policy $\pi = \{\pi_t | t \in \mathbb{N}\}$ followed by a UCB algorithm, each action distribution $\pi_t$ concentrates all probability on a single action.